gbxyz/perl-net-rdap/README.md

 This method returns a [Net::RDAP::Object::Domain](https://metacpan.org/pod/Net%3A%3ARDAP%3A%3AObject%3A%3ADomain) object containing information about the domain name referenced by `$domain`.

-`$domain` must be a [Net::DNS::Domain](https://metacpan.org/pod/Net%3A%3ADNS%3A%3ADomain) object or a string containing a fully-qualified domain name.
+`$domain` must be either a string or a [Net::DNS::Domain](https://metacpan.org/pod/Net%3A%3ADNS%3A%3ADomain) object containing a fully-qualified domain name.
 The domain may be either a "forward" domain (such as `example.com`) or a "reverse" domain (such as `168.192.in-addr.arpa`).